jethrocarr/pupistry/README.md

-These bootstraps aren't mandatory, if you prefer a different approach you can use these as an example and write your own - generally the essential bit is to get puppet installed, get pupistry (and deps to build it's gems) installed and write the config before finally executing your first Pupistry/Puppet run.
+These bootstraps aren't mandatory, if you prefer a different approach you can use these as an example and write your own - generally the essential bit is to get puppet installed, get pupistry (and deps to build its gems) installed and write the config before finally executing your first Pupistry/Puppet run.

 If using AWS and IAM Roles feature, it is acceptable for access_key_id and